Connect to Google Cloud Storage

 Step 4: Put the service account key in Databricks secrets

 Databricks recommends using secret scopes for storing all credentials.
-You can put the private key and private key id from your key JSON file into Databricks secret scopes.
+You can put the private key and private key ID from your key JSON file into Databricks secret scopes.
 You can grant users, service principals, and groups in your workspace access to read the secret scopes.
 This protects the service account key while allowing users to access GCS.
-To create a secret scope, see Secrets.
+To create a secret scope, see Manage secrets.

 Step 5: Configure a Databricks cluster